bendardenne/MMM-stib2/README.md

 I wrote this module for my own usage, and it comes with no guarantee.
 However, I'm not opposed to fixing (small) issues or merging pull requests.

+## Known issue

+There seems to be a problem with the STIB server related to HTTP2 which prevent CORS pre-flight requests from succeding when HTTP2 is used.
+When using chromium, use the `--disable-http2` flag to workaround the problem.

+If the issue persists, we could make the requests in the node helper to bypass CORS.

 ## Using the module

 To use this module, add the following configuration block to the modules array in the `config/config.js` file: